Chronic inflammatory diseases are increasing v.a...is steadily gaining in importance in the Western world:

 Endogenous:

-"Leaky Gut": These are microscopic holes in the intestine.
-Small intestinal cells only have an average lifespan of about five days because they are constantly exposed to toxins, pathogens, etc., meaning they have to regenerate quite frequently.
-Some substances even reduce this lifespan to just about two days.
-If, for example, the micronutrients required for the regeneration of small intestinal cells are missing and substances such as gluten break the connection between the cells, then undigested food proteins or toxins can enter the body through these microscopic holes, which promotes various chronic diseases such as autoimmune diseases, diabetes, allergic diseases, and high blood pressure.
-Autoimmune diseases in particular are very often associated with leaky gut.
+"Leaky Gut"Leaky gut refers to microscopic holes in the intestine.
+Small intestine cells have an average lifespan of only about five days, as they are constantly exposed to toxins, pathogens, etc., requiring frequent regeneration.
+Some substances can even reduce their lifespan to just two days.
+If, for example, the micronutrients necessary for the regeneration of small intestine cells are lacking, and substances like gluten disrupt the connections between the cells, undigested food proteins or toxins can pass through these microscopic holes into the body.
+This can contribute to various chronic diseases, such as autoimmune diseases, diabetes, allergies, and high blood pressure.
+Autoimmune diseases, in particular, are very often associated with leaky gut.

 4. Reduce oxidative stress with antioxidants